-At the foot of the page on which the declaration and statement of truth appeared there was a further note in which the defendant again asserted that his report was based on his completely independent opinion.
+At the foot of the page on which the declaration and statement of truth appeared there was a further note in which the Respondent again asserted that his report was based on his completely independent opinion.

-- 8 The original report was sent to TKW.
-According to a note in their files, Mr Iqbal rang the solicitor Mr Khan on 22 February 2012 to say that he was not happy with the prognosis set out in the report because he had told the defendant that his acute injuries had settled in one to two weeks but that he had ongoing symptoms of neck, shoulder and wrist pain. - 9 Mr Khan purported to have written a letter to the defendant on that same day, in which he said that there may have been a misunderstanding: Mr Iqbal had reported a continuing dull constant pain in his neck, pain symptoms in his shoulder and right wrist pain of moderate severity.
-He asked the defendant to review his notes and, if he felt it appropriate, to prepare an amended report complying with Part 35.
-However, the judge found that no such letter was in fact written on that date, and that Mr Khan fabricated the supposed letter many months later.
+- 8. The original report was sent to TKW.
+According to a note in their files, Mr Iqbal rang the solicitor Mr Khan on 22nd February 2012 to say that he was not happy with the prognosis set out in the report because he had told the Respondent that his acute injuries had settled in 1-2 weeks but that he had ongoing symptoms of neck, shoulder and wrist pain. - 9.
+Mr Khan purported to have written a letter to the Respondent on that same day, in which he said that that there may have been a misunderstanding: Mr Iqbal had reported a continuing dull constant pain in his neck, pain symptoms in his shoulder and right wrist pain of moderate severity.
+He asked the Respondent to review his notes and, if he felt it appropriate, to prepare an amended report complying with Part 35.
+However, the judge found that no such letter was in fact written on that date, and that Mr Khan fabricated the supposed letter many months later. - 10.
+There was email correspondence which the judge analysed in careful detail.
+For present purposes, it suffices to note the following.
+On 24th February 2012 Mr Khan sent an email to Med-Admin, which Med-Admin forwarded to the Respondent, saying that Mr Iqbal still had moderate to severe pain in his neck and shoulders.
+He continued: